ntm529/natedrop/README.md

 **"Simulate 3D printed droplet arrays, quickly and easily"**

 natedrop.jl is a **particle simulation** for printed, liquid coated aqueous droplets that adhere to each other and form stable lipid bilayers.
 These droplets can be arranged in networks that display large scale emergent behavior.
 Currently the modelling of the adhesion between droplets is approximated by a linear spring of stiffness, k.
 Additionally, water can flow through the bilayers from an area of low osmolarity to an area of high osmolarity through the circular area of intersection between droplets.
 Both of these relationships can, in tandem, lead to dynamic folding and unfolding of droplets arrays, which can form shapes not possible through simple printing.
 The folding and unfolding behavior can also lead to future application in the field of soft robotics.
+When the simulation is done running, an xyz file will be printed that can be run within visualization software.

 ## How to use: